-Are you interested in a health career, promoting health and well-being, or just want to get involved on campus?
+Are you interested in a health, mental health, or well-being career, or just want to get involved on campus?
 University Health Services (UHS) has opportunities!
 Whether you are interested in getting involved on a committee, volunteering or working as a health navigator, working as a peer health educator at UHS or in the Duck Nest, or looking for employment experience or practicum hours in a clinical environment, UHS could be a place for you to explore health and well-being at the UO.

 Student Health Advisory Committee